rmdotka92/TwylaNLP/README.md

 This is because the spell-checking algorithms are case-sensitive.
 Hence it is necessary that the token-cases are set to lowercase before processing and set back to the original state at the output.

 ### FAILURE CASES
 - Fails to detect punctuation.
-(Seems tricky.
-Need more time.)
 - Fails to mirror the exact case.
 - Fails to make context-based corrections.